Stassi/implausible/docs/interval.md

 | **Type** | `Object` |
 | **Properties** | `{ generation: value[, ...] }` |

-Generates values indexed by the subset of input `generations`, where each value is determined by the previous generation's value.
+Output is indexed by the subset of input `generations`, where each value is determined by the previous generation's value.

 #### generation
 | | |